JetBrains/guide/site/java/tutorials/working-with-the-terminal/opening-the-terminal-window/index.md

 ## Opening a Terminal Window

 In this example we have a simple Spring Boot application that needs a running [MongoDB](https://www.mongodb.com/) database.
-We can [open the terminal window](https://www.jetbrains.com/help/idea/terminal-emulator.html#open-terminal) with **⌥F12** on macOS, or **Alt+F12** on Windows and Linux.
+We can [open the terminal window](https://www.jetbrains.com/help/idea/terminal-emulator.html#open-terminal) with <kbd>⌥F12</kbd> (macOS) / <kbd>Alt+F12</kbd> (Windows/Linux) on Windows and Linux.
 The terminal supports all the same commands that the operating system supports.

 If we want to start the MongoDB database instance with a [specific path for storing the data](https://docs.mongodb.com/manual/tutorial/manage-mongodb-processes/#specify-a-data-directory), we can type: